by Lawrence Wilson, MD

 10. Constipation and/or low fiber in the diet may also interfere with proper digestion.

-Mineral analysis reveals digestive problems in most everyone today.
+Digestive problems.
+Hair mineral analysis reveals digestive problems in most everyone today.
 This is due to the volume of toxic chemicals we ingest with our food and drinks, added to the stress of modern living and the use of pharmaceuticals and over-the-counter drugs that interfere with digestion.
+Low vitality also plays a part.

-Another indicator is a sodium/potassium ratio less than about 2.5:1. the lower the ratio, often the worse the digestive strength or vitality.
+1. A sodium/potassium ratio less than about 2.5:1.
+The lower the ratio, often the worse the digestive strength or vitality.
 For this reason, the ratio is called the vitality ratio.

-Another indicator is a potassium level less than about 4 mg%.
+2. A hair potassium level of 4 mg% or less.
 This is called Sympathetic Dominance and implies that the sympathetic nervous system is overused.
 This, in turn, usually impairs digestion a lot, even if there are no recognizable symptoms.

 I would say most if not all the clients who come for nutritional guidance have one or more of these digestive indicators.
-This is why most everyone, perhaps except young children, should take a digestive enzyme, at least until their hair analysis improves a lot.
+This is why I suggest that all adults take a powerful digestive enzyme containing ox bile and pancreatin to assist with protein digestion.

 Vicious cycles are what destroy our bodies.
 Impaired protein digestion causes nutrient deficiencies and often bowel toxicity.
-This further impairs protein digestion, which in turn worsens nutritional status and the cycle continues until we die.
+This further impairs protein digestion, which in turn worsens nutritional status and the cycle continues until death occurs.

-This is why we make such a point of recommending only high quality protein in adequate quantity.
-Also, it is why we suggest avoiding all drugs and food additives, if possible, and to have excellent eating habits.
-It is also why we suggest plenty of rest, with some rest before and after meals as well.
+For this reason, I make a point of recommending only high quality protein in adequate quantity.
+Also, it is why I suggest avoiding all drugs and food additives, if possible, and to have excellent eating habits.
+It is also why I suggest plenty of rest, with some rest before and after meals as well.

-In many people, this is the way to break the vicious cycle of poor protein digestion, a very essential body function.
+All of this is often necessary to break the vicious cycle of poor protein digestion, a very essential body function.

 PROTEIN SYNTHESIS IN THE LIVER AND ELSEWHERE